dtbullock/tc-jndi-madness/README.md

   attempting to use the webapp) that a resource on which the  webapp depends has not been bound to a configuration element.

-Lacking these signals, the deploye is left guessing what part of the configuration they 'got wrong'.
+Lacking these signals, the hapless deployer is left guessing what part of the configuration they 'got wrong'.
 Did the JDBC driver itself not get loaded in the right classloader context?
 Was a required attribute of the <Resource/> element omitted?
 Is the JDBC URL